 Endangered by loss of forest habitat

 The Diana Monkey is also threatened by a loss of habitat.
 Some forests are rapidly being logged to make farmland, while others have been destroyed by war.
 For the Diana Monkey, which spends most of its life in the treetops, the forest is more important than anything else.
-Some people believe that the number of Diana Monkeys has dropped by over thirty percent during the past thirty years due to hunting and loss of habitat.
+Some people believe that the number of Diana Monkeys has dropped rapidly over the last several decades due to hunting and loss of habitat.

 If you click the words above, you can see other animals related to this one.